 The process of taking paperwork and digitizing it by inputting data into a word processor is called data entry.
 A non-voice and non-customer-facing job, data entry is one of the most prolific remote jobs out there.

 Starting with a simple skill of fast typing and attention to detail, almost everyone can hack it out with this job.
 Considered a back-office job, data entry is an important part of any department in any company.

 One of the perks of being in the creative field is that projects run all year.
 There is no shortage of projects involving graphics, artistry, production, and content creation.
 From social media banners to landing pages and blogs, it seems like they can pick up terms they want to work on.

-Tip for freelancers: If you find yourself gravitated towards the creative side of things, make sure to curate your portfolio.
+Tip for freelancers: If you find yourself gravitating toward the creative side of things, make sure to update your portfolio.
 Chances are, prospective employers would like to see your past outputs and work.

-For the uninitiated, virtual assistants often take the role of assisting their clients on a day-to-day basis.
-Most of them do administrative tasks of taking messages, creating reports and doing presentations.
+For the uninitiated, virtual assistants or VAs often take the role of assisting their clients on a day-to-day basis.
+Most of them do administrative tasks of taking messages, creating reports, and doing presentations.

 What is a remote assistant?

-Remote assistants also wear different hats in order to serve their job’s purpose.
+Online assistants also wear different hats in order to serve their job’s purpose.

 Being a VA usually spans across different practices—there are creative VAs, real estate VAs, data entry VAs, and more.

 The difference between virtual executive assistants and personal assistants